Dec 18, 2017 Think Bigger With Your Promotional Items

 High quality, creative packaging alone can elicit several different emotions, which builds excitement for the products inside.
-Evoking these emotions help create an experience of elation, which makes your marketing memorable with that recipient.
+Evoking these emotions help create an experience of delight, which makes your marketing memorable with that recipient.
 See 10 Types of Emotions Promotional Products Can Evoke.

 Don’t Forget a Call-to-Action (CTA)

-When creating your kit, be sure to include a call-to-action or instructions for the recipient letting them know the next step.
+When creating your kit, be sure to include a call-to-action or instructions for the recipient, letting them know the next step.
 The CTA will depend on your overall campaign goal.
 If your goal is to generate an online order, it may be a discount code that expires soon, creating a sense of urgency for them to order.
-If your goal is to get that person to your trade show booth, you can hold out part of the gift set (such as one of the tumblers above) allowing them to retrieve it in person at your booth, of course, only after a brief conversation.
+If your goal is to get that person to your trade show booth, you can hold out part of the gift set (such as one of the tumblers above), allowing them to retrieve it in person at your booth, of course, only after a brief conversation.

 Focus on Design